DavidHz26/FleetTracker/README.md

 # Vehicle Management App

-A React application that allows users to manage a list of vehicles.
-Users can view, filter, paginate, create, edit and delete vehicles using a mock REST API.
+A React 19 application for fleet tracking and vehicle lifecycle management.
+Built with focus on performance, clean architecture and secure configuration.

 ## Features